 (3) The CEO may, with the prior approval of the Commissioner of Police, disclose photographs to a law enforcement official if the CEO considers that the photographs are required for the purposes of the performance of the law enforcement official’s functions under a written law or a law of another jurisdiction.

-[Section 11C inserted by No. 18 of 2011 s.
+[Section 11C inserted: No. 18 of 2011 s.
 26.]

 11D.
 Disclosure to executor or administrator